felipecaon/caon-blog/content/docs/recon/paramdiscovery.md

 # Parameter Discovery

 There are two tools that I prefer when doing param scanning.
-X8, which is a tool made just for param discovery with advanced comparison and ffuf, which is a general fuzzing tool that can be used for single param testing.
+X8, which is a tool made just for param discovery with advanced comparison and arjun, which does basically the same.
+From my tests I could not determine which one is better.

 ## X8